 Do you or any of your team have a formal presentation to contribute to this event?

 We are accepting submissions for conference sessions and half-day workshops.
-The 2019 conference theme is “Unleashing Creativity” and all submissions should tie into our theme.
+The 2024 conference theme is “Igniting your potential” and submissions tying into the theme have a higher chance of acceptance.
 We are particularly interested in case studies—especially ones that have proven ROI.